 Frankfurt, like any other large city in Germany has a wide assortment of chain stores to choose from.
 They also have a lot of small, privately run stores, including may ethnic markets.
 Every neighborhood will have several bakeries, one or two butchers, and often a Turkish store selling produce, cheeses, halal meat and other products.
 I like to get my feta cheese, olives, spices, fresh ground meat, lamb and a delicious bread called fladen brot, in these stores.

-The most popular discount stores are Lidl, Aldi & Penny Markt.
+The most popular discount stores are Lidl, Aldi, Netto & Penny Markt.
 Their products are really a bargain, but usually of decent quality.
 You do have to move quickly at the check-out, so put your items immediately in your cart after they get scanned.
 No lollygagging at the check-out in Germany!
-Toom Market has huge, American style shopping and they are often located at shopping malls, like Hessen Center.
+Toom Market has huge, American style shopping as does some of the Rewe stores and they are often located at shopping malls, like Hessen Center.
+Globus and Edeka are also large stores.
 Rewe and Penny Markt are everywhere.
 Tegut and AllNatura are very popular and most of their products are organic.
 Organic products make up over half of Aldis selections now.
 “Bio” is the common term used to denote Organic foods.
+If you hear someone talking about Metro, this is a store for anyone with a business license.
+They have everything there!

 If you want strictly health food items, meat substitute products or a large selection of Gluten Free items, then you may want to go to a Reform Haus.
 There is usually one in every neighborhood.
 Most stores do carry gluten free items.
 Many drugstores like DM or Rossman will also have gluten free food products.